ronkok/Hurmet/docs/en/manual.md

 sum(_a_, _b_, _c_, …), product(_a_, _b_, _c_, …), length(_a_, _b_, _c_, …), range(_a_, _b_, _c_, …), mean(_a_, _b_, _c_, …), variance(_a_, _b_, _c_, …), stddev(_a_, _b_, _c_, …)

 : Functions that accumulate a result from a list of arguments.
+Real numbers only.

 zeros(_m_, _n_)

 : Returns a _m_ × _n_ matrix filled with zeros.
+Real numbers only.

 Γ(*z*)